Help us save nature at places like this. From £3 a month.

-The Osprey Centre (including the shop and toilets) is open daily, 10 am to 6 pm from April to the end of August.
+The Osprey Centre (including the shop and toilets) is open daily, 10 am to 6 pm from April to the first Sunday in September.
 Last entry to the centre is at 5 pm.
 During spring, the centre is also open daily for Caper-watch (to see capercaillies) from 5.30 am to 8 am - check out the events page for details.
 While the Osprey Centre, shop and toilets are closed out of season, the wider reserve is open all year-round.

 April to August, ospreys and other wildlife can be easily seen from Osprey Centre.
 Expert help/interpretative staff always available, as are binoculars and telescopes.
 Expert-led programme of guided walks (May to August).